rokso/ethereum-dev-utils/README.md

 # ethereum-dev-utils
-Helper code to speed to development and testing
+Helper code to speed up development and testing of your solidity code.

 * Usage